wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

     }

 Again, we use SFINAE to distinguish the two different cases.
-In that case, we cannot use a normal :code:`if` since the value of the dimensions cannot be taken at compile-time for dynamic matrices, more precisely, some templates cannot be instantiated for dynamic matrices.
+In that case, we cannot use a normal `if` since the value of the dimensions cannot be taken at compile-time for dynamic matrices, more precisely, some templates cannot be instantiated for dynamic matrices.
 As for the cpp_unused, we have to use for the static version because we don't use them and for the dynamic version because they won't be used if the assertions are not enabled.
-Let's use :code:`if constexpr` to avoid having two functions:
+Let's use `if constexpr` to avoid having two functions:

 .. code:: cpp